 Each controller includes current foldback to help further limit load current when the output is shorted to ground.
-The foldback circuit is active even when the overload shutdown latch described above is overridden.
 If the output falls below 70% of its nominal output level, then the maximum sense voltage is progressively lowered from 75mV to 25mV.
 Under short-circuit conditions with very low duty cycles, the controller will begin cycle skipping in order to limit the short-circuit current.
 In this situation the bottom MOSFET will be dissipating most of the power but less than in normal operation.
-The short-circuit ripple current is determined by the minimum on-time ton(MIN) of each controller (typically 100ns), the input voltage and inductor value:
+The short-circuit ripple current is determined by the minimum on-time $t{ON(MIN)}$ of each controller (typically 200ns), the input voltage and inductor value: